 Jesus is a God whom we can approach without pride and before whom we can humble ourselves without despair. –Blaise Pascal

 Jesus’ Resurrection and Ascension

 Then Jesus met two disciples walking on the way to Emmaus, about seven miles from Jerusalem.
-He conversed with them, but they did not know Him until He broke bread with them, and then he disappeared.
-The two disciples instantly went to Jerusalem to tell the 11 apostles and those with them, when He appeared in their midst.
+He conversed with them, but they did not recognize Him until He broke bread with them, and then He disappeared.
+The two disciples right away went to Jerusalem to tell the 11 apostles and those with them, when He appeared in their midst.
 They were frightened that He was a ghost, so He told them, “See My hands and My feet, that it is I Myself.
 Touch Me and see, for a spirit does not have flesh and bones as you behold Me having” (Luke 24:39).
 He also ate a piece of broiled fish handed to Him.
+During the next 40 days, Jesus was always present with them, but some times He was invisible to their eyes, and other times He was visible to their eyes.
 Then He commissioned the apostles and those with them.
 “And He led them out as far as Bethany, and he lifted up His hands and blessed them.
 And while he blessed them, he parted from them and was carried up into heaven” (Luke 24: 50-51).